The Lord of the Rings: The Rings of Power season 1: Casting

 Casting was underway by July 2019, including in the United States, the United Kingdom, and Australia.
 Casting for extras also began in New Zealand at that time.
 The showrunners were not interested in hiring famous actors and wanted to find the best person for each role, which McKay said was like finding a needle in a haystack.
 By the end of July, Markella Kavenagh was in talks to portray a lead character who was referred to as "Tyra".
 Will Poulter was cast in another lead role, referred to as "Beldor", in September.
 His character was said to be one of the most sought after roles for young actors in Hollywood at the time.
-Maxim Baldry was informally attached to the series in a significant role in mid-October, and Joseph Mawle was cast later that month.
-Mawle was reportedly playing the series' lead villain, referred to as "Oren".
+Maxim Baldry was informally attached in a significant role in mid-October, and Joseph Mawle was cast later that month.
+Mawle was reportedly playing the lead villain, referred to as "Oren".
 In December, Ema Horvath was cast in another lead role; Poulter was forced to leave the series due to scheduling conflicts; and Morfydd Clark was cast as Galadriel, who was portrayed by Cate Blanchett in Jackson's films.

 Charlie Vickers portrays Halbrand, who is revealed in the season finale to be the Dark Lord Sauron.
 This came after theories and speculation about who was playing Sauron in the series.

 Robert Aramayo was cast in a lead role, replacing Poulter, in early January 2020.
 He was later revealed to be playing Elrond, who was portrayed by Hugo Weaving in the films.
-A week after Aramayo's casting, Amazon officially announced his involvement along with the casting of Owain Arthur, Nazanin Boniadi, Tom Budge, Clark, Ismael Cruz Córdova, Horvath, Kavenagh, Mawle, Tyroe Muhafidin, Sophia Nomvete, Megan Richards, Dylan Smith, Charlie Vickers, and Daniel Weyman.
-The showrunners said there had been an "extensive global search" to cast these actors.
-They began table reads in New Zealand by the time of the announcement.
+A week after Aramayo's casting, Amazon officially announced his casting along with that of Owain Arthur, Nazanin Boniadi, Tom Budge, Clark, Ismael Cruz Córdova, Horvath, Kavenagh, Mawle, Tyroe Muhafidin, Sophia Nomvete, Megan Richards, Dylan Smith, Charlie Vickers, and Daniel Weyman.
+The showrunners said there had been an "extensive global search" to cast these actors, who had begun table reads in New Zealand by that time.
 Amazon's co-head of television Vernon Sanders said there were still key roles to be filled, and one of these was confirmed to go to Baldry in March when his deal was completed.
 In December 2020, Amazon announced 20 new cast members for the series: Cynthia Addai-Robinson, Baldry, Ian Blackburn, Kip Chapman, Anthony Crum, Maxine Cunliffe, Trystan Gravelle, Lenny Henry, Thusitha Jayasundera, Fabian McCallum, Simon Merrells, Geoff Morrell, Peter Mullan, Lloyd Owen, Augustus Prew, Peter Tait, Alex Tarrant, Leon Wadham, Benjamin Walker, and Sara Zwangobani.
 Baldry, Owen, and Walker were respectively cast as Isildur, Elendil, and Gil-galad.
 Those characters are all from Tolkien's works and appeared in Jackson's films during flashbacks, where they were respectively portrayed by Harry Sinclair, Peter McKenzie, and Mark Ferguson.